 Contributed by Martin Wood from Just Go Travelling

 16. Whitehaven Beach – Queensland

 Located in the heart of the Whitsunday Islands, between the coast of Queensland and the Great Barrier Reef, Whitehaven Beach is one of the most famous Australian landmarks.

 You can opt for a day trip or a multi-day cruise.
-If you also want to enjoy the aerial views, you can choose to book a helicopter flight with landing on the beach.
+If you also want to enjoy the aerial views, you can choose to book a helicopter flight with a landing on the beach.
 Finally, you can also choose to charter a yacht.

 The Whitsundays is one of the rare places in the world where you can go bareboating, so if you’ve always dreamt of having your own yacht for a few days, that’s the best place to do so!

 Whitehaven Beach is special for many reasons!
 The sand is unbelievable, white, and soft.
 It’s made of 98% of silica!

 Although relaxing on the beach is an amazing thing to do, you will need to walk a bit to get to understand why Whitehaven is so magical.